jaebooker/GoWithGo/readme.md

-#Welcome to the GoWithGo Readme!
+Welcome to the GolangGo Readme!

-#Scroll down, to find out what amazing things we're doing!
+Scroll down, to find out what amazing things we're doing!

 #
 #